 The ERG theory was developed by American psychologist Clayton Alderfer between 1961 and 1978.
 The ERG theory is a motivational model based on Maslow’s hierarchy of needs.
-The ERG theory is based on an acronym of three groups of core needs: existence, relatedness, growth.
+The ERG theory is based on an acronym of three groups of core needs: existence, relatedness, and growth.

 Understanding the ERG theory